NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

     * **Main contributors for this release**

         * Andrew Tritt (LBNL) : Lead for design and implementation of the Python test suites
-        * Jean-Christophe Fillion-Robin, Doruk Ozturk, Chris Kotfila Michael Grauer, Will Schroeder (Kitware) : Lead development team for creation of continuous integration, testing, and deployment mechanisms
+        * Jean-Christophe Fillion-Robin, Doruk Ozturk, Chris Kotfila, Michael Grauer, Will Schroeder (Kitware) : Lead development team for creation of continuous integration, testing, and deployment mechanisms

 * **Specification Language** We have simplified and extended the specification language used to describe the NWB:N format to ease readability, interpretability and expressiveness as well as added support for compound data types and references among others.